cs3org/OCM-API/IETF-RFC.md

     empty.
 A subset of:
     - `blank` signals the recipient to open the URI in a new window or tab.
-    - `redirect` signals the recipient to navigate the browser to the URI, replacing the current page.
     - `iframe` signals the recipient to embed the URI in an iframe within its own UI, when the Sending Server allows framing by this receiver.